EARLY LEARNING CENTER

 Infants learn to explore safely at their own pace and in their own way.

-Our toddler program is designed to support the development of self-help skills.
+Our toddler program goals include support for the development of self-help skills.
 We provide stimulating activities that focus on the process, not the end result.

 PRESCHOOL & SCHOOL AGE